thibaultduponchelle/bin8x/README.md

 But the program will be really *bigger* (2 times bigger) and *slower*.

 #### By default, convert to uppercase the calc name
-There's no reason to keep lowercase because the program will not launch on calc But you can specify to keep lowercase (`-l` or `-lowercase`)
+There's no reason to keep lowercase because the program will not launch on calc but you can specify to keep lowercase (`-l` or `-lowercase`)

-- Some (a lot of?) other improvements...

 #### Tests
 I've added some script to test the tool but you don't need it.
 Just ignore them :)